 For Loma Linda University, being involved in our local and global community is a priority, our duty, our civic responsibility.

-So LLU is making a bold statement this year: Earning a college degree from LLU means being academically prepared, culturally aware, and community engaged.
+So LLU is making a bold statement: Earning a college degree from LLU means being academically prepared, culturally aware, and community engaged.
 Beginning in the 2018-2019 academic year, all degree programs (associate through doctoral) will provide at least one approved Service Learning course.

 The vision is that students go back and forth in a cycle: applying what they learn in the classroom to a real need in the community, then using their experiences from service as a basis for further learning in the course, and back again, even into the student clinical environment, employment, and the student’s personal way of life.